avineeth/gyan/java_interview.md

    }
    ```

+### Floating Point Numbers

+The Java programming language provides two built-in classes for representing floating-point numbers: float, and double.
+The "float" class takes 4 bytes of storage, and have 23 binary digits of precision.
+The "double" class takes 8 bytes of storage, and have 52 binary digits of precision.

+3.0d is a double precision floating-point number constant.
+3.0, or alternatively 3.0f is a single precision floating-point number constant.

+float f = 3.0f;
+double d = 3.0d;
+The Java core library also provides two wrapped classes java.lang.Float, and java.lang.Double.
+These two classes allow floating-point objects to be stored in Java collection objects, such as hash tables.
+These two classes also provides parsing, and conversion helper methods.

+Float ff = new Float(1.0f); // creates a Java "Float" object
+Double dd = new Double(2.0d); // creates a Java "Double" object

+#### Not A Number

+"NaN" stands for "not a number".
+"Nan" is produced if a floating point operation has some input parameters that cause the operation to produce some undefined result.
+For example, 0.0 divided by 0.0 is arithmetically undefined.
+Taking the square root of a negative number is also undefined.

+0.0 / 0.0   ->  NaN
+Math.sqrt(-2.0)  ->  NaN

+All boolean operations involving "NaN" results in a false value.

+Double.NaN > 1.0  ->  false
+Double.NaN < 1.0  ->  false

+A "NaN" value is not equal to itself.
+However, a "NaN" Java "Float" object is equal to itself.
+The semantic is defined this way, because otherwise "NaN" Java "Float" objects cannot be retrieved from a hash table.

+(new Float(0.0 / 0.0)).equals(new Float(0.0 / 0.0))  ->  true

+#### Infinity

+"Infinity" is produced if a floating point operation creates such a large floating-point number that it cannot be represented normally.
+"Infinity" is a special value that represent the concept of positive infinity.

+1.0 / 0.0  ->  Infinity

+"-Infinity" is a special value that represent the concept of negative infinity.

+-1.0 / 0.0  ->  -Infinity

+Negative Zero "-0.0" is numerically identical to "0.0".
+However, some operations involving "-0.0" are different than the same operation with "0.0".

+(-0.0) == 0.0  ->  true
+new Double(0.0).equals(new Double(-0.0)) -> false

 ### What is Anonymous Inner Class?

 - Anonymous Inner Class is used often as single-use classes for convenience, that help make your code more concise.